recommended131225435/fSort/README.md

 # fSort

 ### About
-fSort is a small project that automatically sorts files in a directory based on their file types using OOP principles.
+fSort is a small project that automatically sorts files in a directory based on their file types.
 It organizes files based on images, documents, archives, videos, and audio into their designated folders, keeping directories clean and structured.

 ### Features
 - It classifies files by their type: